-The YWCA West Central Michigan – an organization committed to empowering women, promoting diversity, and advocating for justice and equality – is looking for a full-time Therapist to join our Counseling Program and the YWCA family.
-Salary range is $43,600 (entry-level) to $54,590 – dependent on experience.
-(Bilingual in Spanish range is $47,500 – $54,590)
+The YWCA West Central Michigan – an organization committed to empowering women, promoting diversity, and advocating for justice and equality – is looking for full time and / or part time Therapists to join our Counseling Program and the YWCA family.

 The effort to end the crisis of domestic abuse and sexual violence is complex and consequently, the YWCA’s approach is multi-faceted.
 It includes an array of prevention and intervention services, as well as active participation in local, regional, and statewide collaborations.
 Our community and many others have generously invested in this work.
 In full, it demonstrates the expressed commitment to a shared vision of a world where all people are safe, fully respected, and equally afforded the dignity inherent in each person’s humanity.